Our expert conservatory decor ideas for both the interior and exterior

 If you’re looking for a classically styled conservatory with a difference, a T-Shaped conservatory (like this!) separates the space into two distinct areas.
 A supportive dwarf wall creates a more permanent aesthetic, whilst smoothly matching your homes existing brickwork.

-Other than classic fully glazed roofs and striking lantern roofs, it’s also worth considering upgrading outdated conservatory roofing with a modern tiled conservatory roof.
+Absolutely.
+As well as classic fully glazed roofs and striking lantern roofs, it’s certainly worth considering upgrading outdated conservatory roofing with a modern tiled conservatory roof.
 Finished with matching roof tiles and optional rooflight integration, a thermally sound conservatory roof replacement is sure to increase appreciation, value, and kerb appeal.

-Although tiled roof conservatories are all the rage, conservatories that are predominantly made of glass are still prominent but can be difficult to know how to personalise.
+Although tiled roof conservatories are all the rage, conservatories that are predominantly made of glass are still prominent.
+However, they can be difficult to know how to personalise.
 Biophilic design (meaning ‘love of nature’) is a growing interior design trend that can be utilised in full glass conservatory décor.
 Become one with nature by incorporating luscious green house plants around the space.
-You may also want to consider adding a striking living wall, which can be as easy as adding modular shelving and adding trailing plants on each level.
-Updating furniture, window coverings and accessories will add colour and style without detracting from its beautiful swathes of glass – bear in mind that softening cream accents look beautiful within more traditional structures.
+You may also want to consider adding a striking living wall.
+This can be as easy as adding modular shelving and adding trailing plants on each level.
+Updating furniture, window coverings and accessories will add colour and style without detracting from its beautiful swathes of glass.
+Bear in mind that softening cream accents look beautiful within more traditional structures.
 Layering colours and patterns will warm up the space, creating an informal cosy atmosphere.